Bohdan-Starchuk-CHNU/RPZ_lab1/README.md

+All refactored code placed in refactored package
+___
 # Code Review Issues

 1. The Java file contains two classes, which violates the standard practice of having one class per file.